pedrodesu/discord.js-handler/README.md

 };
 ```

-### Warning ⚠️
+### Warnings ⚠️

 When using commands with the handler, you must specify the commands' folder in the handler settings (`commandsFolder` parameter) **and** have a message event, in which you call the `importCommands` method from the handler instance (`Handler.importCommands()`), otherwise the commands will not be called (As specified in the event example)

 This happens because the handler needs a prefix, and it must be defined on the message event, because you could want the prefix to be dynamic (change from guild to guild)

+---

-> Login and token management done by the handler is completely optional.
+Login and token management done by the handler is completely optional.
 If you prefer doing so, create the client instance and login by yourself using discord.js

 ## Feedback